gradle/native-platform/readme.md

 ## Supported platforms

-Currently ported to OS X, Linux and Windows, with some support for Solaris and FreeBSD.
+Currently ported to OS X, Linux and Windows.
+Support for Solaris and FreeBSD is a work in progress.
 Tested on:

 * OS X 10.7.4, 10.8 (x86_64), 10.6.7 (i386)
 * Ubunutu 12.04 (amd64), 8.04.4 (i386, amd64)